 Figure 21.
-The course of condensation process during expansion of initially gaseous Au.
+The course of the condensation process with the expansion of the initially gaseous gold.
 Appearance of the viable clusters begins not immediately as a system of Au atoms crosses an equilibrium curve, see figure 20.
-Let's mention that unstable (appearing/disappearing) clusters may exist even in gaseous state.
+Let us mention that unstable (appearing or disappearing) clusters may exist even in gaseous state.
 They contribute to decrease of pressure relative to pressure of ideal gas with same temperature and atom number density.
 The three frames shown correspond to the instants listed in table 2 and marked by empty squares in figure 20.
 The x, y plane is demonstrated.
 Horizontal direction of expansion is x.
 Its expansion velocity is 2 m/s.
-Vertical size along y-axis is 200 nm adiabatic curves.
-The simulation boxes for the both cases have fixed in time periodic boundary conditions at the lateral walls, that is in the y, z directions.
-Lateral dimensions $y \times z$ are 200×100 nm.
+Vertical size along y-axis is 200 nm.

+conditions at the lateral walls, i.e., in the y and z directions.
+Lateral y and z dimensions are 200 and 100 nm, respectively.
 The moving walls are imposed in the x direction.
 There are reflecting potentials connected with these x-walls.
 They return the Au or Au and water atoms colliding the x-wall back into a box.
 Reflection from the expanding walls extracts small (velocity of expansion is much less than thermal velocity) part of kinetic energy of colliding atoms thus adiabatically cooling a whole system in the box.

-Initial densities and temperatures are given in figure 20 and tables 2 and 3.
-Initial distance between the x-walls is $\Delta x_0 = 40$ nm.
+The initial densities and temperatures are shown in figure 20 and listed in tables 2 and 3.
+The initial distance between the x-walls is $\Delta x_0 = 40$ nm.
 This starting distance is the same in pure Au and the mixture cases.
-Expansion velocity $v_x|{\text{expan}} = d\Delta x/dt$ is 2 m/s.
+Expansion velocity $v_x|{\text{expan}} = \text{d}\Delta x/\text{d}t$ is 2 m/s.
 It is also the same in the both case.
 Distance between the x-walls grows with time and density decreases $\rho = \rho_0 \Delta x_0/(\Delta x_0 + v_x|{\text{expan}} t)$.
 This is a model of spatial expansion of pure gold or diffusion mixture in real conditions during expansion and cooling.

-Figures 21 and 22 present pictures of evolutions in direction of condensation of pure Au (Figure 21) and mixed systems, respectively.
+Figures 21 and 22 present pictures of evolutions in the direction of condensation of pure Au and mixed systems, respectively.
 Figures 21 and 22 show how nanoparticles nucleate and grow.
 The figures correspond to the view along the z-axis.
 The simulation box is 100 nm long in the z-direction.
-Figures 21 and 22 are composed from the x, y set of the individual pixels.
+Figures 21 and 22 are composed from the x,y set of the individual pixels.
 Every pixel contains information about potential energy averaged along the z-direction.

-More light green pixel marks position where potential energy is deeper.
-The light green spots
+Lighter green pixel marks position where potential energy is deeper.
+The light green spots are the nanoparticles (NP); indeed, the stuck together atoms of gold have lower potential energy than individual